data-apis/dataframe-api/spec/02_use_cases.md

 Another considered use case is transforming the data from one implementation to another.

-As an example, consider we are using Dask data frames, given that our data is too big to fit in memory, and we are working over a cluster.
-At some point in our pipeline, we reduced the size of the data frame we are working on, by filtering and grouping.
-And we are interested in transforming the data frame from Dask to pandas, to use some functionalities that pandas implements but Dask does not.
+As an example, consider we are using Dask dataframes, given that our data is too big to fit in memory, and we are working over a cluster.
+At some point in our pipeline, we reduced the size of the dataframe we are working on, by filtering and grouping.
+And we are interested in transforming the dataframe from Dask to pandas, to use some functionalities that pandas implements but Dask does not.

-Since Dask knows how the data in the data frame is represented, one option could be to implement a `.to_pandas()` method in the Dask data frame.
+Since Dask knows how the data in the dataframe is represented, one option could be to implement a `.to_pandas()` method in the Dask dataframe.
 Another option could be to implement this in pandas, in a `.from_dask()` method.

 As the ecosystem grows, this solution implies that every implementation could end up